TrainTheTrainer/ELIXIR-EXCELERATE-TtT/README.md

 # ELIXIR-EXCELERATE Train the Trainer

-**Purpose:**

-The ELIXIR-EXCELERATE Train-The-Trainer programme is pleased to announce a Train the Trainer (TtT) event.

 The course is made up of four sessions, covering:

 * [Learning principles and how they apply to training](./TtT_session_1.md)